BrianAvant-NOAA/bavant.github.io/_pages/cv.md

   * Stream habitat assessments; macroinvertebrate identification and analysis
   * Electrofishing and seine net sampling

-* Graduate Research Assistant, Dept. Forestry and Natural Resources & Savannah River National Lab (U.S. Dept. of Energy), University of Georgia, PI: Dr. Todd Rasmussen, 2010-2013
+* Graduate Research Assistant, Dept. Forestry and Natural Resources & Savannah River National Lab (U.S. Dept. of Energy), University of Georgia, 2010-2013
   * Developed methods for streamflow prediction in ungauged basins using parameter information from calibrated gauged basins with Hydrologic Simulation Program FORTRAN (HSPF)
   * Estimated data and model uncertainty using parameter estimation (PEST) software
   * Applied statistical metrics to quantify streamflow and watershed characteristic similarities

-* GIS Specialist, U.S. Forest Service, University of Georgia, PI: Dr. Todd Rasmussen, 2012
+* GIS Specialist, U.S. Forest Service, University of Georgia, 2012
   * Created GIS layers, maps, and technical reports following EPA’s DRASTIC protocol
   * Developed and organized the Ground Water Vulnerability and Risk Assessment for U.S. Forest Service Southern Region lands
   * Collaborated with a team to produce GIS products, procedure manuals, and reports

-* Research Assistant, Institute for Environmental and Spatial Analysis & Georgia Power, Gainesville State College, PI: Dr. Sudhanshu Panda, 2009-2010
+* Research Assistant, Institute for Environmental and Spatial Analysis & Georgia Power, Gainesville State College, 2009-2010
   * Assisted in developing and decision support system (DSS) website using HTML and ArcGIS
   * Created GIS layers displaying watershed descriptions and water quality data in an interactive framework

 * Senior Project, Institute for Environmental and Spatial Analysis, Gainesville State College, 2009-2010
   * Developed a land use map of Rocky Creek, GA to identify stream banks lacking riparian buffers
   * Produced a canopy height model from LIDAR data to classify land use with object-based image analysis

 Journal Publications
 ======